Aufbau Suppressed Coupled Cluster Theory for Electronically Excited States: Theory

 We should point out that some care in implementation is needed, as the two-electron integrals within $\bar{H}$ lack the full 8-fold permutational symmetry that they had in $\hat{H}$, but importantly maintain the 4-fold symmetry necessary for grouping together terms as in the ground state theory.
 Aside from that, the working equations are now $\textit{identical}$ to those of a standard SR-CC theory in which $\hat{T}$ is chosen according to Eq.\ (\ref{eqn:amps_all_together}).
 Thanks to the inclusion of only a small slice of the triples, these equations have the same $O(o^2v^4)$ asymptotic scaling as CCSD.

 With working equation so similar to standard CC, we have for now simply followed the standard recipe for solving the amplitude equations.
-Specifically, we use a quasi-Newton iterative solver in which we approximate the Jacobian as the diagonal of the similarity transformed Fock operator, leading the amplitude updates to take a familiar form.
+Specifically, we use a quasi-Newton iterative solver in which we approximate the Jacobian as the diagonal of the similarity transformed Fock operator, which is obtained via a Fock-based analogue of Eq.\ \ref{eqn:ascc_sim_ham}.
+This update scheme closely parallels what is often done in ground state SR-CC,\cite{helgaker2013molecular} and leads to a familiar form for the amplitude updates.

 The residual $R_\mu$ is the right hand side of Eq.\ (\ref{eqn:amplitudes_barH}), and $\Delta_\mu$ is the virtuals-minus-occupieds difference of the similarity transformed Fock matrix diagonal entries corresponding to the $\hat{T}_\mu$ excitation.
-As we are not in the canonical basis, the Fock matrix is not diagonal, and so we are making a somewhat more aggressive approximation to the Jacobian than in standard single-reference CC.
+As we are not in the canonical basis, the Fock matrix is not diagonal, and so the diagonal Jacobian approximation is a somewhat more aggressive approximation than in canonical single-reference, ground state CC where the Fock matrix is diagonal.
 Nonetheless, when paired with DIIS acceleration, \cite{pulay1980convergence} this update scheme achieves tight convergence ($|R_\mu| < 10^{-10}$ a.u.) in all of our results.

 As a final note regarding amplitude optimization, we should point out that ASCC delivers what one might call iteration-by-iteration intensivity.
 In addition to being size extensive, size consistent, and (for excited states) size intensive thanks to its exponential ansatz, the adoption of the same iterative solver used by the ground state theory causes amplitudes on molecular fragments far away from the fragment bearing the excitation to match those of CCSD at every step of the optimization.
 This essentially means that the ways in which the amplitude equations differ from the ground state theory are ``localized'' around the excitation itself.
 Distant parts of the system experience essentially identical mathematics as in CCSD, down to the level of individual amplitude updates.
 We note that this property should make it relatively straightforward to adapt many ground state techniques, such as local correlation methods, for use in ASCC.